buraksekili/raft/README.md

 Removes the node that listens on 127.0.0.1:3000.

 ## Restrictions
 At the moment, there is no host discovery implemented.
-So, the program runs assuming it's running on localhost."
+So, the program runs assuming it's running on localhost.